Git-K3rnel/TryHackMe/Lian_Yu/README.md

 ## Privilege Escalation

-using `sudo -l` and turns out we can use :
+Using `sudo -l` and turns out we can use :

 ```bash
 (root) PASSWD: /usr/bin/pkexec